TOP 10

 Bishop's Palace

-Did you know that a few minutes' walk from the main square of the city is the church center of the city?
-The Bishop's Palace in Vác is one of the emblematic symbols of the city-building work of Archbishop-Bishop Kristóf Migazzi.
-The neoclassical, baroque-style, 250-year-old historic building belongs to the Diocese of Váci and also serves as the residence of the current diocesan bishop.
-The patinated, two-storey building has reopened its doors to visitors since August 2022, thus providing an opportunity for a wonderful monument tour.
+Did you know that the city's church centre is just a few minutes' walk from the main square?
+The Bishop's Palace of Vác is one of the emblematic symbols of Archbishop-Bishop Kristóf Migazzi's work in building the city.
+The 250-year-old neoclassical, baroque-style monument is part of the Diocese of Vác and is also the residence of the current bishop.
+The imposing two-storey building reopened its doors to visitors in August 2022, making for a wonderful heritage tour.